Not-Cyrus/GoGuardian/README.md

 ChannelSpamProtection: Keeps you safe from bots/people that mass create channels (also bans annoying admins that do it so be warned)

 ChannelNukeProtection: Keeps you safe from bots/people that mass delete channels

-# Anti-Nuke features

-bans the "wizz" bot very fast (GoRaider on my github got 3 before Anti-Nuke got it)

-faster than higher-level languages like js,python etc

-covers all endpoints (except emojis)

-# Anti-Nuke cons

-doesn't really have multi-guild support or sharding so no real scalability

 # Want to build it yourself?